EOFY offer

 Depreciation vs accumulated depreciation

-Understanding the difference between these two terms is essential for accurate financial reporting.
+Depreciation is a single period's expense, while accumulated depreciation is the running total of all those expenses over time.
+Understanding the difference between these 2 terms is essential for accurate financial reporting.

 Depreciation is the annual expense showing how much an asset loses value each year.
 Accumulated depreciation is the running total of all depreciation expenses for that asset since you bought it.